oralrobinson21/FundedWorkerFlow/replit.md

 - **Profile Photo Upload**: Camera and gallery photo picker in ProfileScreen
 - **Extra Work / Counter-Offer Flow**: Helpers can request additional payment when job requires more work than described
 - **Tip Function**: Posters can leave tips after job completion (100% goes to helper, no platform fee)
+- **Task Photos**: Posters can upload 0-10 photos when creating tasks to show helpers the job scope

 ### ✅ Backend Implementation
 - Express server on port 5000 with all endpoints